Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 It all started back in 2002 when Alan Slater, an award-winning bureaucrat, was enthusiastically adopting new technology that would soon engulf the state courts of the nation.
 He had a pugnacious and confrontational view towards the press.

-News outfits — including the Los Angeles Times, the Orange County Register, City News Service, the Daily Journal and Courthouse News — had desks in the Orange County Superior Court press room from the time the courthouse was built.
-And their reporters has access to the new civil filings at the end of the day.
+News outfits — including the Los Angeles Times, the Orange County Register, City News Service, the Daily Journal and Courthouse News — had desks in the Orange County Superior Court press room which had been in place from the time the courthouse was built.
+And their reporters had access to the new civil filings at the end of the day.

 Slater put an end to both.
-He closed the press room and shut off access to the new filings at the end of the day.
+He closed the press room and shut off access to the new filings.

 The ritual of checking the new complaints took place in the records room which was part of a one large room that included the intake windows.
 The records area was painted in institutional green and the room held a set of chairs to which a small desk was attached, like those in classrooms.
 The access was described by this writer in a federal court declaration which, as a testament to the ferocity of the litigation, was 66 pages long.